“Silence is a source of great strength.” – Lau Tzu

 While the many distractions of daily life can make silence seem unattainable, this is not the case!
 Anyone can add quiet time to their daily lives by following a few simple tips:

-• Take a walk outside somewhere quiet, without listening to music, talking or text messaging.
+- Take a walk outside in a quiet location, without listening to music, talking, or texting.
 Fully experience the natural surroundings.

 Silence may be quiet, but its power creates a massive rippling effect.
 The tips presented in this article will help readers leverage this power to benefit their personal and professional life.